 The second part of that verse in the original Hebrew literally is ‘they have no stumbling block’.

-The surrendered child of God finds that there is no more room for panic or desperation in his life, no matter how terrifying the outward situation may seem.
-His confidence in God’s presence always at his right hand is rock firm and he remains unshaken until he is out of the danger.
+The surrendered child of God finds that there is no more room for panic or desperation in es life, no matter how terrifying the outward situation may seem.
+Es confidence in God’s presence always at es right hand is rock firm and e remains unshaken until e is out of the danger.

-He will see that the danger that came to cause him to stumble has stumbled itself and fallen into destruction.
+He or she will see that the danger that came to cause em to stumble has stumbled itself and fallen into destruction.

-A child between the ages of 6 and 10 begins to explore and discover all of nature around him.
-A first sight of a grasshopper, a wild flower in full blossom that he has never seen before, a multicolored bird on the lemon tree outside his bedroom, his first gaze at a star-spangled night sky – everything he sees, hears, and feels is a ‘wonder’ experience for him – that is, it brings an overflowing sense of wonderment in him.
+A child between the ages of six and ten begins to explore and discover all of nature around em.
+A first sight of a grasshopper, a wildflower in full blossom that e has never seen before, a multicolored bird on the lemon tree outside es bedroom, es first gaze at a star-spangled night sky – everything he or she sees, hears, and feels is a ‘wonder’ experience for em – that is, it brings an overflowing sense of wonderment in em.

 In my younger days, I used to occasionally watch a tv series called ‘The Wonder Years’.
-It was about a 11 or 12 year old boy discovering one by one life’s wondrous experiences.
-And that exactly is how a person who has abandoned himself totally to Christ feels every single day – even when he is going through big troubles.
-He ponders what he sees and experiences of God’s creation and feels a continual sense of amazement at God’s handiwork.
-He contemplates the institution of the relationship between man and woman, between parent and child, between God and man, and cannot cease praising God for his creative abilities, and above all for his love that caused him to make all these things for man in the first place.
+It was about an eleven- or twelve-year-old boy discovering one by one life’s wondrous experiences.
+And that exactly is how a person who has abandoned emself totally to Christ feels every single day – even when he or she is going through big troubles.
+E ponders what e sees and experiences of God’s creation and feels a continual sense of amazement at God’s handiwork.
+E contemplates the institution of the relationship between man and woman, between parent and child, between God and man, and cannot cease praising God for his creative abilities, and above all for his love that caused him to make all these things for man in the first place.

-No matter how old a person is when he surrenders his life to his Creator, he will start feeling the Wonder Years in him from the very year he begins to follow Christ in unconditional surrender.
-His youthfulness is renewed in his spirit and emotions to such an extent that even physical youths will find it hard to match his zeal and vigor of daily living.
+No matter how old a person is when he or she surrenders es life to es Creator, e will start feeling the Wonder Years in em from the very year e begins to follow Christ in unconditional surrender.
+His or her youthfulness is renewed in es spirit and emotions to such an extent that even physical youths will find it hard to match es zeal and vigor of daily living.

-Yep, the renewed man or woman feels they are soaring high through life like a swiftly gliding eagle under the skies.
-Yep, the youthful person, even in his or her senior years, can run and not feel weary, and, oh yes, they can walk with a spring to their steps, and not faint even if they walk seven kilometers without stopping to rest.
+Yep, the renewed man or woman feels e is soaring high through life like a swiftly gliding eagle under the skies.
+Yep, the youthful person, even in his or her senior years, can run and not feel weary, and, oh yes, e can walk with a spring to es steps, and not faint even if e treks eight kilometers up a mountain trail without stopping to rest, as I did a few weeks ago in my sixty-eighth year.

 Praise God for his wonder life in his surrendered children!